Seebrasse345/advanced-pc-assistant/README.md

-# Advanced PC Assistant Agent
+# Advanced PC Assistant Agent with RAG

 An AI-powered agent that assists with various PC tasks using OpenAI's API.
 This project provides an interactive CLI interface where users can request help with file operations, system information, web requests, and more.
+The agent now features Retrieval Augmented Generation (RAG) with a knowledge base to provide more informed responses based on stored information and web content.

 ## Features